unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ## Release Candidates

-We make available a release based on the `integration` branch for testing bug fixes, new features, etc.
+A release will be made available based on the `integration` branch for testing bug fixes, new features, etc.

 ```
 #!/usr/bin/env bash